 The case went to trial on May 8, 2013, and the trial court entered a judgment under the False Claims Act in favor of the United States for $237 million.
 The Court of Appeals for the Fourth Circuit affirmed the judgment on July 2, 2015.
 So why did the United States settle for far less than the judgment?

 It is difficult to ascertain this information from the public record, but it is likely due to the defendant’s ability to pay.
 By entering into a settlement agreement with Tuomey, the United States has further assurances that it will obtain payment from Tuomey for Tuomey’s wrongful conduct.
 According to the press release issued by the Department of Justice, Tuomey will be sold to Palmetto Health, a multi-hospital healthcare system based in Columbia, South Carolina.
 The whistleblower-relator, Dr. Drakeford, will receive approximately $18.1 million under the settlement for coming forward and reporting the fraud.

-While Waters Kraus & Paul is not handling this particular False Claims Act case, we are representing whistleblowers in similar Medicare fraud lawsuits.
+While Waters Kraus Paul & Siegel is not handling this particular False Claims Act case, we are representing whistleblowers in similar Medicare fraud lawsuits.
 If you have comparable claims against a different medical facility, contact us by email, or call our qui tam attorneys at 800.226.9880.
 Learn more about our practice and how we can work together to notify the government about illegal kickbacks and Medicare Fraud.

 This article was contributed by Louisa Kirakosian one of the qui tam attorneys in the firm’s Los Angeles office.